 This program is open by invitation to students who have participated in 3 or more years of carpentry- or construction-based Girls Garage programming, and priority is given to 11th and 12th grade students.
 Invitations are sent starting August 1, and students are enrolled for the entire school year (8 weeks in Fall, 8 weeks in Winter, 6 weeks in Spring, 1 week-long intensive over the summer).
 If you are a rising 9th-12th grader and have attended 3 or more years of our programming, we welcome your email to express your interest and share with us why you would like to join the Advanced Design/Build Cohort!
 You can email us directly at info (at) girlsgarage (dot) org.

-Our Advanced Design/Build program is a year-round cohort of our most committed builder girls.
-This cohort brings together 9th-12th grade girls from diverse backgrounds to tackle complex, community-based projects designed and built by girls themselves.
+Our Advanced Design/Build program is a year-round cohort of our most committed builder girls and gender-expansive youth.
+This cohort brings together 9th-12th grade students from diverse backgrounds to tackle complex, community-based projects designed and built by students themselves.

-The program is no-cost for girls and families, and opens invitations and applications each fall for the year-round cohort.
+The program is no-cost for students and families, and opens invitations and applications each fall for the year-round cohort.